RishiNandha/RishiNandha.github.io/src/assets/blog/markdowns/full_duplex.md

 ## 2.3.
 Theory of Operation

 Why this works may not be trivial, so let's consider one perspective at a time, starting with the TX as shown in figure 6.
 Let's remove the balun for now.
 The signal developed between the C1 and Z_ANT will be equal to the signal between C2 and Z_BAL as long as **C1·Z_ANT = C2·Z_BAL**.
-(Note here that Z_BAL stands for "Balance Impedance", not to be confused with the "balun"/transformer)
+(Note here that Z_BAL stands for "Balance Impedance", not to be confused with the "balun" transformer)

 <figure class="figure figure_scale_35">
   <img src="/blogs/images/balance.png" alt="Diagram" />